baculaa/MoTiS_310/parameters/README.md

 1. First, begin running the program.
 Once you start running the program, you will immediately be prompted to select from the various shapes.
 <img width="979" alt="Screen Shot 2022-08-09 at 12 14 26 PM" src="https://user-images.githubusercontent.com/110315314/183742994-c2790a0f-7c30-474d-b450-be8dd61e860a.png">

-To properly enter a valid input, you must type the name of the shape you want.
+2. To properly enter a valid input, you must type the name of the shape you want.
 You do not need to worry about capitalization of any of the letters; however, having a space at the end of input or not including the dash (-) for “semi-circle”, it will continue the program as if you chose line as your input option.

 After you choose your wanted shape, you will see this on the console.
 <img width="979" alt="Screen Shot 2022-08-09 at 12 14 54 PM" src="https://user-images.githubusercontent.com/110315314/183743462-b61c8099-e5f5-43b1-9216-b80ea1b75d17.png">

-You will be asked to enter information in this order: reference X goal, reference Y goal, radius/length, number of robots, and orientation of shape.
-Below I will describe each of the inputs:
+3. You will be asked to enter information in this order: reference X goal, reference Y goal, radius/length, number of robots, and orientation of shape.

 With knowing the information now, you must enter them as you see in the example above, you must have a comma in between for the program to parse through and store them into an array.